This information is intended for use by health professionals

-Feraccru should not be used in patients with inflammatory bowel disease (IBD) flare or in IBD- patients with haemoglobin (Hb) <9.5 g/dl.
+Feraccru is not recommended for use in patients with inflammatory bowel disease (IBD) flare or in IBD- patients with haemoglobin (Hb) <9.5 g/dl.

-This medicinal product contains lactose: patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+This medicinal product contains lactose: patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicinal product.

 This medicinal product also contains Allura Red AC (E129) and Sunset Yellow FCF (E110): these may cause allergic reactions.

-No drug interaction studies have been performed with Feraccru.
+No interaction studies have been performed with ferric maltol.
 Based on an in vitro study maltol is glucuronised through UGT1A6 (see section 5.2).

-Food has been shown to inhibit uptake of Feraccru: Feraccru should be taken on an empty stomach (see section 4.2).
+Food has been shown to inhibit uptake of Feraccru: The treatment should be taken on an empty stomach (see section 4.2).

 Intravenous administration of iron salts

-Concomitant administration of Feraccru and intravenous iron should be avoided as the combination may induce hypotension or even collapse due to the fast release of iron resulting from saturation of transferrin caused by intravenous iron.
+Concomitant administration of Feraccru and intravenous iron may induce hypotension or even collapse due to the fast release of iron resulting from saturation of transferrin caused by intravenous iron.